Tarokh-Yaghoubi/C/The Linux Programming Interface/FUNDAMENTALS.md

 	the global variables that they share .
 	The threading API provides 'condition variables' and 'Mutexes', which are primitives that enable the threads of a process to communicate and synchronize their actions , in particular , their use of shared variables .
-	Threads can also communicate with one another using the IPC (Interprocess communication) and synchronization mechanisms described above .
+	Threads can also communicate with one another using the IPC (Inter Process communication) and synchronization mechanisms described above .

 	The primary advantages of using threads are that they make it easy to share data (via global variables) between cooperating threads and that some algorithms transpose more naturally to a multithreaded implementation than to a multiprocess implementation .
 Furthermore , a multithreaded application